ncperry/Apodimark/readme.md

   of the collection and whether the function can be specialized by the compiler.
   For more details on this, see [performance.md][performance].

-- Currently, only `String.UTF16View` and `UTF16MarkdownCodec` provide good
+- Currently, only `String.UTF16View`, `DefaultReferenceDefinitionStore`, and `UTF16MarkdownCodec`
-  performance because they are “manually” specialized in `Apodimark.swift` (when using whole-module-optimization).
+  provide good performance because they are “manually” specialized in `Apodimark.swift` (when using whole-module-optimization).

 The return value of the `parsedMarkdown` function is an abstract syntax tree